 While she has no fear of tackling difficult subjects, Mure also has a soft touch with love songs, as evidenced by Worth’s “Already Are,” a composition she wrote for her husband as a gift on their wedding day.
 The song summarizes the enormity of recognizing love, building trust, and growing alongside another person.

-In a time when embracing the heart and soul of humanity is at a critical moment, Baltimore’s Americana songstress Letitia VanSant releases a poignant collection of originals and one cover on her debut nationally distributed studio album, Gut It To The Studs (To be released in February 2018).
+In a time when embracing the heart and soul of humanity is at a critical moment, Baltimore’s Americana songstress Letitia VanSant releases a poignant collection of originals and one cover on her debut nationally distributed studio album, Gut It To The Studs.
 VanSant sings of emotional empowerment, taking control of one’s destiny and leading with truth in her singular works.

 In her music as in her life, VanSant’s has always sought to wrestle with worthy questions and impact social change.
 Before her return to Baltimore, VanSant earned a Human Rights Humanitarian Issues concentration from Macalester College (St. Paul, MN).
 Afterwards she traveled to Detroit to work with the Obama campaign and then signed on with AmeriCorps for a year developing gardens at public schools.
 Five years of work with a progressive advocacy group landed her in Washington DC.
 On weekends, she reflected on the state of society through her songs, earning a regional following in coffee shops and clubs.